Crazy-Jack/15712-project/README.md

 This is the README file (the one you're reading right now) for the codebase.

 ### scripts
 This directory contains two types of scripts.
-First, it contains the scripts used to implement the proof of concept implementation of our algorithm's state machine replication protocol.
+First, it contains the implementation of the proof of concept implementation of our algorithm's state machine replication protocol.
+These files are `bb.py`, `client.py`, `graph.py`, `main.py`, and `osmr.py`.
 It also contains the scripts used for trace generation and benchmarking for the simulator.
+These files are `generate_trace.py` and `run_benchmark.py`.

 ### src
 This directory contains the source code for the simulator.
 A few things to note are: